Portrait of Madeleine

+Background

+The painting was created between the first abolition of slavery by the French revolutionary government in 1794 and its reinstatement in 1802 under Napoleon.
+The painting was initially exhibited at the 1800 Salon amid wider anxieties about slavery and race within France and its Caribbean colonies.

+At the Salon, the painting was simply listed as Portrait d’une négresse, replacing the sitter’s personal name with a racialized label.

 Description

 The half-length portrait measures 81 × 65 cm.
-It depicts a young black woman, sitting in a gilt armchair mostly covered with a blue cloth, in front of a plain light background.
-She is seated in a three-quarter position towards her left, but her head turns to look directly at the viewer with a self-assured expression.
+It depicts a young Black woman, sitting in a gilt armchair mostly covered with a blue cloth, in front of a plain light background.
+She is seated in a three-quarter position towards her left, but her head turns to look directly at the viewer with an unsmiling and composed expression.
 She is wearing a white cloth tied as a headdress, and a white dress tied with a red cord.
-The loose end of the headcloth hangs down on the left side of her face, but her right ear is visible with a hoop hearing.
+The loose end of the headcloth hangs down on the left side of her face, but her right ear is visible with a hoop earring.
 Her right arm rests in her lap; her left arm is holding up the dress, but it has slipped down to reveal her right breast.
 Her legs fall outside the frame.
-The realistic dark skin tones – long considered a challenging topic for European artists – shows Benoit's artistic skill.
-It is signed by the subject's right hand with the artist's maiden name and married names: "Laville Leroulx / f.
-Benoist" ("f" for "femme", or "wife of").
+Art historian Viktoria Schmidt-Linsenhoff notes the soft brown and golden highlights across the sitter's face and body and subtle gradations between light and shadow.